General Characteristics of Sichuan Cuisine

-Sichuan cuisine is the most distinctive cuisine in China, characterized by its bold, yet distinct flavors with the pungence and spiciness from a liberal use of strong pepper, chilies, garlic, thick broad-bean sauce and other uniquely Sichuan ingredients such as ginger, mustard, etc., which cannot be duplicated elsewhere.
+Sichuan cuisine is the most distinctive cuisine in China, characterized by its bold, yet distinct flavors with the pungency and spiciness from liberal use of strong pepper, chilies, garlic, thick broad-bean sauce, and other uniquely Sichuan ingredients such as ginger, mustard, etc., which cannot be duplicated elsewhere.

 Only in Sichuan can one find “one hundred dishes, each with one flavor and one dish containing all one hundred flavors”.
 The secret to the latter is in cooking and flavoring each ingredient separately, or in small groupings, then combining them, which is roughly the opposite of what is termed “crockpot” cooking in the U.S.

 2. Ingredients: Freshwater Food